Rabosa616/BSselector/project/twitch1.md

 objective:

 - present ERNI-services's BS selector
-- provide knowledge about BS & gWF and underlying concepts
+- provide _beginner level_ knowledge about BS & gWF and underlying, related concepts
 - understand why they are (or not) useful
-- help you decide if you need one (or not!)
+- help you decide if you need one (or not!), and the MOST suited
-- help you decide the most suited for YOUR project
+- decide with _awareness_ (not blindly or with inertia / prejudice)
-- decide with awareness (not blindly or inertia or prejudice)
+- _humbly_ provide tips on using VCSs and BSs (I am sure you know or heard of most of the covered topics)

 ---